luisawatkins/orbitdb-storacha-bridge/README.md

     Remark: Alice & Bob's OrbitDB's in this scenario are independent db's with two different OrbitDB addresses and therefore cannot replicate records peer-to-peer!
     If you want to achieve peer-to-peer replication between both db's (no restore would be required), in such case you'd need to open the db on Bob's side with Alice /orbitdb/address

-**Svelte App Demonstations & Components**
+### Svelte App Demonstrations & Components

-- `node` [`scripts/svelte-backup-restore.js`](scripts/svelte-backup-restore.js) - A script creating a example Svelte app in a sub directory which adds StorachaAuth.svelte and StorachaTest.svelte
+- `node` [`scripts/svelte-backup-restore.js`] - A script creating a example Svelte app in a sub directory which adds and demonstrates StorachaAuth.svelte and StorachaTest.svelte

 ## How It Works